Seteeri/Particle/README.md

 the C world while rewriting/replacing parts in Lisp, possibly into an actual Lisp OS.

-PilOS provides a minimal starting point; however, there would be many hurdles to overcome.
-Initially, a SOC could be targeted as a starting point.

 The computing landscape has changed significantly since the days of Lisp Machines so it begs the question as to how useful Lisp at the OS level would be today in contrast to past Lisp Machines.
 I believe another attempt is warranted albeit with a different approach taking advantage of today's computing power and ubiquitiousness.

-The target audience consists of programmers, power users and the like, and "busy" people.
+The target audience consists of programmers, power users, information workers and "busy" people.

 ## The Principles